Call 844-707-8800

 Truth #4: Being an insurance agent requires having thick skin.

 For all the reasons we've discussed, clearly you have to take things in stride when you're working as an insurance agent.
 Pitching people and cold-calling are part of the business.
 And getting people to listen to what you have to say isn’t easy.
 Like any other sales job, rejection is part of the package.
-Killing yourself to devise just the right coverage for a prospective client doesn’t come with any assurances they’ll sign on the dotted line.
+Working day and night to devise just the right coverage for a prospective client doesn’t come with any assurances they’ll sign on the dotted line.

 The truth about being an insurance agent is there will always be another opportunity to help someone who will appreciate your guidance.
 They’ll recognize the value in having the right coverage, and you’ll earn a loyal customer.